-- a) Primary Requirement (Annex Part I): This measurement applies to all production processes.
-The objective is to reduce primary contamination, prevent cross contamination, and eliminate physical, chemical, and biological hazards. - b) Specific Requirement (Annex Part II): This measurement applies to below listed products and both local and foreign food manufacturers must comply with the specific requirement.
+- a) Primary Requirement (Annex Part I): This requirement applies to all production processes.
+The objective is to reduce primary contamination, prevent cross contamination, and eliminate physical, chemical, and biological hazards. - b) Specific Requirement (Annex Part II): This measurement applies to the listed products below and both local and foreign food manufacturers must comply with the specific requirements.
 These products may pose a high risk to consumer health if the producers fail to control the production process properly.
 The objective is to prescribe the direction of production process and identify crucial control points to achieve the utmost safety of food.

-The products that must adhere to the "Specific Requirements include the following:
+The products that must adhere to the Specific Requirements include the following:

-- Drinking water, natural mineral water and edible ice treated by a filtration process - Ready-to-be consumed milk products in liquid form which are processed by the pasteurization heat treatment (e.g., cow's milk, flavored cow's milk and cow's milk products including products made from milk of other animal species and passed pasteurization heat treatment and frozen post-pasteurized products).
-The regulation retains GMP requirements as stipulated in repealed Ministerial Notification No. 298 B.E.
-2549 (2006) Re: Production processes, production equipment and storage of ready to be consumed milk products in liquid form that has passed through pasteurization heat treatment and includes specifically requirement on the reception of raw milk, pasteurized process control, and re-contamination prevention.
-The process of freezing cases after pasteurization is included in the regulation since freezing is only the last method of storage of the product before distribution.
-It deems necessary that the product needs to pass pasteurization to reduce or eliminate pathogenic microorganisms.
-Pasteurized sour drinking milk is excluded from Ministerial Notification No.420 as it is considered low-risk due to an acidity-alkali value of no more than 4.6, which can inhibit the growth of pathogenic microorganisms.

-• Low acid and acidified foods in hermetically sealed containers (e.g., foods which passed thermal process to eradicate or inhibit growth of microorganisms pre or post packaging process, other foods with a finished equilibrium pH of greater than 4.6 and water activity of greater than 0.85) are treated with the stated-above thermal processing and packed in hermetically sealed rigid or flexible containers that are made of metal or other materials.

-The regulation adds that a specified measure by means of pasteurization shall be established for food processing method of inhibition of germination of spores of Clostridium botulinum, e.g, controlled pH or water activity of foods to ensure the inhibition of spore germination or pathogens are reduced to a level that safe for consumption.
+- Drinking water, natural mineral water, and edible ice treated by a filtration process. - Ready-to-be consumed milk products in liquid form that are pasteurized (e.g., cow's milk, flavored cow's milk, and cow's milk products including products made from milk of other animal species that are pasteurized and frozen post-pasteurized products).2 The process of freezing cases after pasteurization is included in the regulation since freezing is only the last method of storage of the product before distribution.
+Pasteurized sour drinking milk is excluded from Ministerial Notification No.420 as it is considered low-risk due to an acidity-alkali value of no more than 4.6, which can inhibit the growth of pathogenic microorganisms. - Low acid and acidified foods in hermetically sealed containers (e.g., foods that are thermal processed to eradicate or inhibit growth of microorganisms pre or post packaging and other foods with a finished equilibrium pH of greater than 4.6 and water activity of greater than 0.85) are treated with the stated-above thermal processing and packed in hermetically sealed rigid or flexible containers that are made of metal or other materials.
+The regulation also adds that the thermal processing of at least pasteurization must be used to inhibit the germination of spores of clostridium botulinum (e.g., controlled pH or water activity of foods).
+The purpose is to ensure that the level of pathogens under such controlled condition is safe for consumption.